Tiny-Earth/DemoSite/site/src/summative.md

     - Independent project: proposal, presentation, report

 Notice that all these courses utilize more than one kind of summative assessment technique except the Traditional Exam-Based plan, which only uses tests.
 A well-designed course incorporates a range of assessment opportunities that combine both low- and high-stakes assessments.
 For example, all of the plans administer weekly or daily quizzes instead of just a few during the whole semester.
 This way, lower performance on one assessment doesn’t devastate a student's grade and they have multiple opportunities to demonstrate their knowledge and abilities.

+In addition, each of these approaches to summative assessment could be designed to authentically reflect disciplinary practice, allowing students to apply their knowledge and skills in meaningful contexts.
+This approach helps students see the relevance of what they are learning and strengthens their scientific self-efficacy (Estrada et al. 2011).
+For example, exam questions could present real-world problems that require students to apply knowledge in context (Villarroel et al., 2019), or projects could mirror tasks that scientists perform in professional settings (Villarroel et al., 2018).

 !!! tip ""